peiche/cover/README.md

 ###Scalable vector icons

-Cover is bundled with Font Awesome v4.2, allowing you to include any of its 479 icons on any post or page.
+Cover is bundled with Font Awesome v4.3, allowing you to include any of its icons on any post or page.

 ###Built for Aesop Story Engine

-Cover was built from the ground up with ASE support in mind.
-Full-width components like images, galleries, maps, and more
+Cover was built from the ground up with ASE in mind.
+Break out of the content area with full-width components like images, galleries, maps, and more.

+###Put your content first

+We know you love your menus and your widgets.
+But that's not what your readers come for, is it?
+Of course not.
+Cover puts your content first, exactly where it should be.
+But that doesn't mean you can't have widgets and menus.
+That's where the overlay comes in.

+The overlay is a full-screen menu and widget display.
+You can define two menus -- a regular one and a social media one, more on that in a bit -- and as many widgets as your little heart desires.

+The footer is also home to a social menu area and a three-column widget area.
+(Don't worry about your mobile readers; smaller screens will display the widgets into a single column.)

 ###Social menus

+So, about those social menus.
+All you have to do is create a menu with links to your favorite social media accounts, and Cover will do the rest.
+It will detect the URL of the site in question and display the appropriate icon, courtesy of Font Awesome.
+[Click here for a list of supported sites.](socialmediaicons.md)

 ###Built with Sass

-If you’re a developer and want to play around with Cover, you’ll find that its default style.css stylesheet is nearly empty.
-This is because while WordPress requires this stylesheet, I prefer to build and compress the theme’s styles using Sass.
-To that end, in the project you’ll find the `/sass` folder which holds all the components required to compile the _real_ stylesheet, including Font Awesome styles.
+If you’re a developer and want to play around with Cover, you’ll find that its stylesheet is compressed.
+This is because I prefer to build the theme’s stylesheet using Sass.
+To that end, in the project you’ll find the `/sass` folder which holds all the components required to compile the stylesheet, including the bundled Font Awesome styles.
 (Similarly, the JavaScript used in Cover is compressed, but the uncompressed code is provided in the `/js/src` directory.)

 ----